Painting Plaster Walls

 Prepare your room by removing wall decorations and window treatments and putting canvas drop cloths over your floor and any soft furnishings.
-You should also place painter’s tape around the edges of your doors, windows, floor trim, ceiling and anything else that’s not being painted.
+It would be best if you also placed painter’s tape around the edges of your doors, windows, floor trim, ceiling, and anything else that’s not being painted.

-If your walls are newly plastered, you’ll first need to smooth the plaster.
+If your walls are newly plastered, you’ll first need to sand it smooth.
 Fresh plaster may have a rough surface, which, if left untreated, will affect the paint finish.
-Lightly rub the plaster with fine sandpaper and a brush to ensure a smooth surface ready for painting.
-When you’ve finished sanding, wipe down the walls with a cloth damp enough to remove any sandpaper dust.
+Lightly rub the plaster with fine-grit sandpaper and a brush to ensure a smooth surface ready for high-quality painting.
+When you’ve finished sanding, dust will be everywhere.
+Wipe down the walls with a cloth damp enough to remove any sandpaper dust.

-Fresh plaster is more absorbent than older plaster and needs to be sealed prior to painting to minimize paint absorption and provide a uniform paint finish.
-A common way to seal plaster is with plaster sealant.
+Fresh plaster is more absorbent than when painting old plaster and needs to be sealed before painting to minimize paint absorption and provide a uniform paint finish.
+A common way to seal plaster is with a plaster sealant.
 Alternatively, you can use watered-down paint made from four parts paint to one part water.

 When the paint is nearly dry, slowly pull the tape off at a 90-degree angle to avoid damaging the paint.
-If the paint starts to pull off with the tape, score along the tape edge with a razor blade or hold a hair dryer on low heat a few inches away from the tape.
-This should loosen the tape, allowing for an easier removal.
+If the paint starts to pull off with the tape, score along the tape edge with a razor blade or hold a hairdryer on low heat a few inches away from the tape.
+This should loosen the tape, allowing for easier removal.

 Ready to paint your plaster walls?
 You can also have Paintzen’s professional painters complete the job for you!